timestretch/color_picker/readme.md

 Color Picker
 ------------

 Javascript Hue Saturation Value color picker that doesn't use any image assets.
+It is made to work with HTML canvas elements, so it works primarily with RGB arrays with values between 0 and 255 like this: [255, 127, 0].

 ![Color Picker Screenshot](color_picker.png)